assertion

 86

-The study shows tesamorelin helps reduce belly fat, but it didn’t check if it turns on genes that help burn fat or make energy in cells, so we can’t say if the claim about genes is true.
+This study shows tesamorelin helps reduce belly fat in HIV patients, but it didn’t check if it turns on the specific genes that help burn fat in mitochondria, so we can’t say for sure if that’s how it works.

 The study shows that the drug helps muscles recover energy faster after exercise, which might mean mitochondria are working better—but it didn’t check if the genes responsible for that improvement were turned up.